Twiguinou/java-ffigen/README.md

 * Now for [Valhalla](https://openjdk.org/projects/valhalla/), we could bring two very important features:
     * Value-based record types to flatten out wrappers over `MemorySegment` instances, potentially eliminating heap allocation for the JVM.
     * Type safety with wrapping over enum types, along with hidden constructors to restrict the user only to defined constants.
 On a sidenote we could also ensure type safety on types that are "pointers to known type" like callbacks.
+* We've got to support a lot of operating systems and processor architectures at some point.
+The only major problem being layout computation.

 # Notice: